Federated Credential Management API

 "omit"

-2. Fetch request with pictureRequest, globalObject, and processResponseConsumeBody set to the following steps given a response and a responseBody:
+4. Fetch request with pictureRequest and globalObject, and with processResponseConsumeBody set to the following steps given a response and a responseBody:

 1. If responseBody is null or failure, the user agent may choose an arbitrary placeholder image and associate it with the account.